gkieszkowski/gkieszkowski.github.io/question-list.md

 13. What is our product vision?
 14. Who are our customers and users?
 15. What are needs of our customers and users?
+16. How are we managing risks?
+17. What is the biggest obstacle we need to tackle in order to succeed?